Analysis: LeBron feels great, on pace to pass Kareem | Times Leader

 “For a pass-first type guy, I just think that’s staggering,” Spoelstra said.

 And this climb up the charts isn’t coming with James, now 37 and in his 19th season, sputtering to the career finish line.
 He’s putting up MVP-type numbers, at times single-handedly trying to keep the Lakers afloat while they sputtered around the .500 mark and waited for Anthony Davis to return to the lineup.
-Davis is likely to return Tuesday, after missing 19 of the Lakers’ last 21 games.
+Davis made his comeback Tuesday, after missing 19 of the Lakers’ last 21 games with a knee problem.

-James is averaging 29.0 points this season, on pace for his highest average since the 2009-10 season.
+James is averaging 29.1 points, on pace for his highest average since the 2009-10 season.
 The record for anyone in their 19th season or later is a 22.3-point clip by Bryant in 2014-15; James is going to smash that.
 The record for anyone age 37 or older in a season is 23.4 points by Abdul-Jabbar in 1985-86; James is going to smash that, too.

-James has a current streak of scoring at least 25 points in 17 consecutive games; the only other player, in Year 15 or beyond, to do that is Bryant, who had a 17-game run in the 2012-13 season.
-James will try to break that tie on Tuesday.
+James’ 33 points on Tuesday also was his 18th consecutive game with at least 25.
+Nobody, this late in a career, has ever come close to doing that.
+Bryant had a 17-game streak in Year 17.

 “I don’t need to score 30 a night, but I’m in one of the best zones offensively I’ve been in in my career,” James said.
 “And I don’t plan on stopping.
 That’s just how I feel.
 I feel fantastic.”